 The Company is a resource exploration stage company, which does not generate any revenue and has been relying on equity-based financing to fund its operations.
-On September 30, 2018, the Company was not able to finance its day to day activities from its operations and had a working capital deficiency of \$754,437.
+As at September 30, 2019, the Company was not able to finance its day to day activities from its operations and had a working capital deficiency of \$197,515.